ovh/docs/pages/platform/ai/deploy_tuto_09_streamlit_speech_to_text_app/guide.en-gb.md

 ---
 title: AI Deploy - Tutorial - Create and deploy a Speech to Text application using Streamlit
 slug: deploy/tuto-streamlit-speech-to-text-app
 excerpt: How to create and deploy a Streamlit Application for Speech To Text
 section: AI Deploy - Tutorials
 order: 09
 ---

-**Last updated 6th December, 2022.**
+**Last updated 31st January, 2023.**

 > [!primary]
 >